Many applications that you use every day will need to update periodically.

-Back to checking your Chrome version number – Now that a Google Chrome window is open, click the wrench icon at the top-right corner of the Chrome window.
+Step 2: Back to checking your Chrome version number – Now that a Google Chrome window is open, click the wrench icon at the top-right corner of the Chrome window.

-This will open a new About Google Chrome pop-up window, which will contain all of the basic information about your current Google Chrome installation, including the Chrome version number.
+Step 4: This will open a new About Google Chrome pop-up window, which will contain all of the basic information about your current Google Chrome installation, including the Chrome version number.
 The version number is circled in the image below.

-Note that there is also a version check at the bottom of this window which will tell you if the Chrome version currently installed on your computer is up to date, as well as displaying the most current released version of the browser.
+Note that there is also a version check at the bottom of this window which will tell you if the Chrome version currently installed on your computer is up to date, as well as display the most current released version of the browser.